ota-meshi/eslint-plugin-regexp/docs/rules/hexadecimal-escape.md

 Characters that can use hexadecimal escape can use both hexadecimal escape and unicode escape.

-This rule aims is enforces the consistent use of hexadecimal escapes.
+This rule aims to enforce the consistent use of hexadecimal escapes.

 <eslint-code-block fix>